AWS-Security-Portfolio/incident-response/README.md

 ## Screenshots & Deliverables

-*All screenshots are included in the screenshots/ folder.
+*All screenshots are included in the screenshots/ folder of this repository.*

 | Order | File Name                                 | What it Shows                                        |
 |-------|-------------------------------------------|------------------------------------------------------|